Rosie Huntington-Whiteley Shares Beach Baby Bump Pic To Announce First Pregnancy

 Daily Mail reported on Rosie’s announcement saying she knew for quite some time, but chose to keep it secret until now.

-“Rumours had been swirling since the turn of the year that Rosie was expecting for some time, but she had stayed tight-lipped until now.”
+“Rumors had been swirling since the turn of the year that Rosie was expecting for some time, but she had stayed tight-lipped until now.”

 It appears the photo was snapped by Jason as the couple enjoyed a vacation.